 Athletes don’t get a summer break.
-There is no better time for competitors to focus on strength training to get faster than in the off season.
-Take your summer speed training to the next level with these tips to get fast.
+There is no better time for competitors to focus on training for speed than in the off season.
+Take your summer speed and strength training to the next level with these tips to get fast.

 Agility training is critical to your summer workout routine.
 Not only do agility exercises increase physical reaction time, but they also increase mental stimulation.
 The ability to think fast and change directions quickly is key to being effective on the court or field.